Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Introduction

-We show that computing $P(t<T)$ is NP-hard even for the simple sum of independent random variables (r.v.s), the first contribution of this paper.
-A deterministic polynomial-time approximation scheme for this problem is proposed, the second contribution of this paper.
+The decision problem we analyze is: given a task tree and a deadline, does the probability of meeting this deadline is above a given threshold.
+We show that this decision problem is NP-hard (see Section~\ref{sec:complexity}), the first contribution of this paper.
+We propose a deterministic polynomial-time approximation scheme for this problem, a second contribution of this paper.
 Error bounds are analyzed and are shown to be tight.
-For discrete r.v.s with finite support, finding the distribution of the maximum can be done in low-order polynomial time.
+For discrete random variables with finite support, finding the distribution of the maximum can be done in low-order polynomial time.
 However, when compounded with errors generated due to approximation in subtrees, handling this case requires careful analysis of the resulting error.
 The approximations developed for both sequence and parallel nodes are combined into an overall algorithm for task trees, with an analysis of the resulting error bounds, yielding a polynomial-time (additive error) approximation scheme for computing the probability of satisfying a deadline for the complete network, another contribution of this paper.

-We also briefly consider computing {\em expected} makespan.
-Since for discrete r.v.s, in parallel nodes one can compute an exact distribution efficiently, it is easy to compute an {\em expected makespan} in this case as well as for sequence nodes.
-Despite that, we show that for trees with both parallel and sequence nodes, computing the expected makespan is NP-hard.
+We also consider computing {\em expected} makespan.
+Since for discrete random variables, in parallel nodes one can compute an exact distribution efficiently, it is easy to compute an {\em expected makespan} in this case as well as for sequence nodes.
+Despite that, we show that for trees with both parallel and sequence nodes, computing the expected makespan is hard.

 Experiments are provided in order to examine the quality of approximation in practice when compared to the theoretical error bounds.
 A simple sampling scheme is also provided as a yardstick, even though the sampling does not come with error guarantees, but only bounds in probability.
 Finally, we examine our results in light of related work in the fields of planning and scheduling, as well as probabilistic reasoning.